Dvar Torah Outliner

 print(f"C) {com3_title}: {com3_text}")

-Note: The functions in this script were not written to par with adequate testing, and try/except blocks you would expect for more robust API calls.
-We intentionally wrote code that was as simple and as bare-bones as possible to allow beginners to focus on a first attempt at using the API to retrieve data.
+Note: The functions in this script were not written to par with adequate testing and try/except blocks that you would expect for more robust API calls.
+We intentionally wrote code that was as simple and bare-bones as possible to allow beginners to focus on a first attempt at using the API to retrieve data.
 We hope this is a helpful first step!